The EWC-Sasakawa USA Congressional Staff Program on Asia

 How to Apply

-The program consists of a weekly series of luncheon talks on Capitol Hill in winter 2019.
-Speakers are from universities, think tanks, government agencies, and other policy relevant institutions.
-Session topics cover issues with implications for Congressional consideration and action, and include: Managing the U.S.-Japan Alliance; Great Power Competition with China; Alliances and Force Posture in the Indo-Pacific; Korean Peninsula Issues; South China Sea, ASEAN, and Southeast Asia; Trade and Investment Competition in the Indo-Pacific; Democracy and Human Rights in U.S.-Indo-Pacific Relations; and U.S.-India and Indo-Pacific relations.
+The program will consist of a series of ten, 90-minute, discussions on Capitol Hill.
+Certificates of Completion are awarded to participants who attend a minimum of at least half of the ten sessions.
+Speakers are from government agencies, think tanks, universities, and other policy institutions.
+Session topics cover issues with implications for Congressional consideration and action, and include: U.S.-Japan Relations in the Indo-Pacific; Great Power Competition; Korean Peninsula Issues; U.S.-India and Indo-Pacific relations; Southeast Asia, ASEAN, and the South China Sea; Pacific Islands Issues; Alliances and Force Posture in the Indo-Pacific; Climate Change, Humanitarian Assistance and Disaster Relief; Economics, Trade and Investment Competition in the Indo-Pacific; and Democracy and Human Rights in U.S.-Indo-Pacific Relations.

 Applicants must be current congressional staff, employed by either a member of congress or a congressional committee, and can come from either chamber or party.
-No previous Indo-Pacific expertise is required, but a strong interest and/or responsibility is highly-encouraged.
+Previous Indo-Pacific expertise is preferred, but not required.
 Preference is given to professional staff from committees and subcommittees with jurisdiction and oversight on issues U.S.-Indo-Pacific relations (e.g.: Foreign Affairs/Foreign Relations, Intelligence, Ways and Means, Finance etc.); as well as legislative assistants, directors, chiefs of staff, and deputy chiefs of staff serving Members on these committees or constituencies with strong Indo-Pacific interests.

 For queries related to the program or application, please contact Mr. Ross Tokola at .